azu/codemirror-typewriter-scrolling/README.md

 # codemirror-typewriter-scrolling

-CodeMirror addon adding typwritter-scrolling feature
+CodeMirror addon adding typwritter scrolling feature

+- **Typewriter Scrolling** keeps the view centered on the editor.

 ![gif](http://gyazo.com/a529c6a25caf013775df4309310a2e7f.gif)